 In this particular event, there are no bib #’s or chip times.
 There are no water, Gatorade, gel or 1st aid stations found anywhere along the course.
 Participants have to locate their own water and energy sources along the route.
 And if they are injured, well, they are completely on their own.
 Finding appropriate shelter is the responsibility of the participants, and you will not find any participants wearing backpacks with extra gear or clothing.
 They are facing the elements with only the “skin” God has provided them.
-It is a 4,000 plus kilometer “race” against time, and from dying from hypothermia, as the participants travel from Ontario, and other parts of eastern Canada to the forests of the Sierra Madras mountains of Mexico.
-Yet for an individual that can travel at BEST a foot a minute, how can they ever complete a 4,000 plus kilometer journey within 2 months.
+It is a 4,000 plus kilometer “race” against time, and avoidance of death from cold weather.
+The participants will travel from Ontario, and other parts of eastern Canada to the forests of the Sierra Madras mountains of Mexico.
+Yet for an individual that can travel at best a foot a minute, how can they ever complete a 4,000 plus kilometer journey within 2 months.
 At that rate it would have to take at least a thousand human lifetimes to complete.

-It all happened when my wife Lynne and I were driving to my cousins secluded 100 acre property for a little family getaway.
+It all happened when my wife Lynne and I were driving to my cousins secluded 100 acre property on the Niagara escarpment for a little family getaway.
 While driving, I just happened to feel movement on my arm.
 It was a caterpillar, but just not any caterpillar, but a caterpillar of the Monarch butterfly.
 The only explanation I could think of how it got there is that I must have brushed up against a patch of milkweed we specifically grow in front of our house as host plants for this amazing insect.
 The milkweed is the only food source of the caterpillar of the Monarch butterfly.
-I handed my new friend to Lynne, who in turn put it in an empty water bottle, that had a couple of drops of water remaining, and we continued driving.
-My first priority upon arrival was not to unpack, not to set up camp, but to find some milkweed.
-I was fortunate to find some only about 100 metres from where we eventually set up camp.
+I handed my new friend to Lynne, who in turn put it in an empty water bottle, that had a couple of drops of water remaining.
+We then continued driving.
+My first priority upon arrival was not to unpack and set up camp, but to find some milkweed.
+I was fortunate to find some only about 100 meters from where we eventually set up camp.

 For about 3 hours, from when I attached the caterpillar to the milkweed until nightfall my new friend did nothing.
-It just sat or lay there motionless, not moving a millimetre.
+It just sat there motionless, not moving a millimeter on the milkweed.
 I was concerned, and was asking, “Are you okay?
 Do you not like your new home?”
 But of course, it is a caterpillar, and to the best of my knowledge, they just do not understand human dialogue.

 The World Wildlife Fund has listed the Monarch as “near threatened”, meaning it will likely be classified as threatened in the very near future.
 In Mexico, despite their wintering grounds being protected and classified as a “World Biosphere Reserve”, the Monarchs are finding scarce and deteriorating forests, the direct result of illegal logging within these Sierra Madras mountains.
 The milkweed plant, which is the only plant the Monarch caterpillar feeds off of, has for decades been listed as a noxious plant.
 In Ontario, where I live, milkweed has been illegal to plant, and people have always been encouraged to eradicate it.
 However, great news, the milkweed has just recently been removed from being listed as a noxious weed in Ontario.
 This means gardeners and concerned citizens can now legally plant milkweed to provide habitat for the Monarch butterfly.
 But if you do plant, please be responsible, that your patch of milkweed is maintained.
 Lastly, the extreme weather conditions, often attributed to human activity, has been very tough on the delicate Monarch.
 Hot arid conditions of the past few years have caused eggs to dry out and fail to hatch.

 I don’t know the outcome of my new little friend.
 When I left my cousins property after our little getaway, it was still eating like crazy, almost like in a frenzy.
 So much to do, so little time to do it.
 Weave a chrysalis, complete it’s metamorphic cycle into a magnificent Monarch.
-Then feed some more, before embarking on this wild, crazy and gruelling 4,000 plus kilometer endurance event humans call a migration.
-At the time of this writing, if all is going well, my little butterfly friend will likely be facing the elements somewhere between here and Mexico.
+Then feed some more, before embarking on this wild, crazy and grueling 4,000 plus kilometer endurance event, that humans call a migration.
+At the time of this writing, if all is going well, my little butterfly friend will soon be facing the elements on its arduous journey between here and Mexico.
 Godspeed my special little friend.
 I am rooting for you and cheering you on your entire journey.